FedDQ: Communication-Efficient Federated Learning with Descending Quantization: Introduction

 \section{Introduction}

-Federated Learning (FL) \cite{b1} is a distributed learning scheme without the need to share users' data and hence can protect users' privacy.
-However, FL has severe communication issue as the communication workload between the server and the clients is huge \cite{b2}.
+Federated learning (FL) \cite{b1} is a distributed learning scheme that does not require sharing users' data, and hence can protect users' privacy.
+However, FL may face severe communication bottlenecks due to the frequent communication of large machine learning models between the server and the clients \cite{b2}.
 Many techniques have been proposed to tackle the communication obstacle, such as infrequent aggregation \cite{b3, b4}, sparse compression \cite{b5}, and quantization \cite{b6, b7}.
-The key idea of quantization is to use fewer bits to represent the model updates.
-Using fewer bits reduces the communication workload at the cost of accuracy degradation.
-How to devise the optimal quantization scheme is thus critical in quantized federated learning \cite{b8, b9}.
+The key idea of quantization is to use fewer bits to represent the model updates, which introduces a trade-off between the communication workload and representation accuracy.
+To this end, the selection of the quantization scheme becomes critical \cite{b8, b9}.

-Previous works proposed fixed bit quantization, such as 8-bit quantization \cite{b6}, ternary gradients \cite{b7}, and even 1-bit quantization \cite{b10}, without considering the changing nature of the training process.
-This can be improved by using adaptive quantization, which dynamically modifies the quantization level based on the training status.
-Existing adaptive quantization methods choose the quantization level by different metrics, such as root mean square value of gradients \cite{b8}, gradients' mean to standard deviation ratio \cite{b11}, and training loss \cite{b9}.
+Fixed-bit quantization schemes, such as 8-bit quantization \cite{b6}, ternary gradients \cite{b7}, and even 1-bit quantization \cite{b10}, were proposed without considering the changing nature of the training process.
+Adaptive quantization was later proposed to take the training process into consideration.
+However, most proposed schemes adopted an ascending quantization with the intuition that fewer quantization bits, at early training stages, can save the communication volume and more quantization bits, at the later stages, can help achieve high accuracy.
+The adaptive scheme was designed by metrics including the root mean square value of gradients \cite{b8}, gradients' mean to standard deviation ratio \cite{b11}, and training loss \cite{b9}.
+In \cite{b12}, the adaptive quantization problem was theoretically investigated where the range of the model updates is approximated by a bound.

-However, most of the proposed schemes are designed heuristically with the intuition that less quantization bits at the beginning stages can save communication volume and high quantization bits at the later stages can help achieve high accuracy.
-In \cite{b12}, the adaptive quantization problem is theoretically analyzed.
-However, the analysis assumes that the training loss at the intermediate communication rounds is the same as the final loss, which may not be true.